sraashis/retinal-fundus-transfer/README.md

           'thr_manual': 50
       }
 ```
+* We use U-Net model which works on patches of images with sliding window
+* After resizing we need to binarize the ground truth using `thr_manual` threshold.

-* It also includes a target dataset DDR for which we don't have vessel segmentation available.
+* This repo also includes a target dataset DDR for which we don't have vessel segmentation available.
 [DDR specification](dataspecs/target.py).
 We want to do transfer learning from existing public datasets.
 * Different ways we can do transfer learning for vessel segmentation:
   * We can either train by resizing all public datasets to approx same size as DDR.
 Thats what the `resize` is for in the above spec.
   * We can train public dataset in a smaller size(this makes sense if target dataset is too large and hard to process), and also resize the DDR dataset to same size.